 The dancer ceases (dies) at the same time as the orchestral music does, the light that illuminates him disappearing and the ballerina remaining alone on stage until the end -always in a very contemporary style-, to similarly extinguish her movements, along with music and light.

-Premiere recording (with noises): Galicia Symphonic Orchestra.
+Premiere recording (low quality): Galicia Symphonic Orchestra -Claudia Walker, flute; Massimo Spadano, violin-.
 Dir.: Gilbert Varga (La Coruña, March 26, 1998)

 First page of Pas de deux (Vals), of Two symphonic dances